imran999990/shufti/README.md

 ## Request Parameters

-Request parameters for OCR can be found [here](With-ocr-request-parameters-Readme.md.md)
+Parameters for request with OCR can be found [here](With-ocr-request-parameters-Readme.md.md)

-Request parameters for with out OCR can be found [here](With-out-ocr-request-parameters-Readme.md)
+Parameters for request without OCR can be found [here](With-out-ocr-request-parameters-Readme.md)